Darnell Mooney Player Prop Bets for NFL Week 12 | Chicago vs. Detroit 11/25/2021

 - Against the Lions, Mooney has averaged 68.7 receiving yards per game over his three career matchups, 10.2 more than his over/under for Thursday's game.

-- The 248.9 passing yards the Lions allow per game makes them the NFL's 13th-ranked pass defense this season.
+- The Lions are allowing 248.9 passing yards per game this season, the NFL's 13th-ranked pass defense.

-- At 1.7 passing TDs allowed per game, the Lions defense is ranked 17th in the league.
+- The Lions' defense is 17th in the league, allowing 1.7 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Ravens, Mooney was targeted 16 times and racked up five catches for 121 yards (24.2 yards per reception) and scored one touchdown.
+- Against the Ravens last week, Mooney was targeted 16 times and racked up 121 yards on five receptions while scoring one touchdown.

-- Mooney has racked up 226 yards during his last three games (75.3 receiving yards per game) with two touchdowns, hauling in 14 balls on 31 targets.
+- Mooney has reeled in 14 passes (on 31 targets) for 226 yards (75.3 per game) and two touchdowns over his last three games.

 Mooney's Chicago Teammates